pnp/List-Formatting/view-samples/quick-links/README.md

 # Quick Links

 ## Summary
-This sample shows custom quick links for adding to vertical section in a SharePoint page.
+This sample shows custom quick links for adding to a vertical section in a SharePoint page.

+Images are stored in a central location, so updating an image automatically updates it everywhere it's used.
+This is especially useful for large companies with many divisions and departments.

+Initially, multiple columns were used, but they weren't found to be useful over time.

 ![screenshot of the sample](./assets/sample.png)